UK Government deceit: overclaiming the reduction in UK CO2 emissions

 document 106.

-Who is speaking up about the deceit?
+Who is speaking up about the fallacy?

 - Prof Kevin Anderson, Tyndall Centre, Manchester [5]

-- Fridays for Future Open letter [8]
+- The Fridays for Future open letter [8]

-- The Labour Party under Jeremy Corbyn [10]
+- The Labour Party in 2019 under Jeremy Corbyn [10]

-- Extinction Rebellion protesters [11]
+- Extinction Rebellion protesters repeatedly [11].

-Who is repeating the deceit?
+Who is repeating the fallacy?

 How is the UK Government responding to the criticisms?